anne-d-wic/production-efficiency-powerbi-dashboard/README.md

 ## Screenshots

 ### Production Efficiency Overview

+This page provides the high-level summary of production performance.
+It is designed to help users quickly understand how output, downtime, and efficiency are distributed across plants, identify where performance pressure is concentrated, and detect which areas require closer operational review.

 ![Production Overview](images/production_overview.png)

 ### Machine Performance Analysis

+This page focuses on asset reliability and production impact.
+It helps users assess which machines contribute most to downtime, compare operational pressure across assets, and understand how equipment characteristics such as age relate to reliability and lost production.

 ![Machine Performance](images/machine_performance.png)

 ### Operational Efficiency by Shift

+This page compares operational performance across shifts.
+It helps users evaluate whether output, efficiency, and quality differ by operating period and whether shift-level performance patterns may explain part of the broader production results.

 ![Shift Efficiency](images/shift_efficiency.png)

 ## Tools & Skills